TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 ### Individual Powers
   <<Ruin\|Ruin>> commanding a <<Steel Inquisitor\|Steel Inquisitor>>
 #### Movement and Multilocation
 Vessels are capable of appearing in various parts of their own Invested worlds instantaneously.
 They can also travel to other planets by willing themselves to do so.
 However, when a Shard Invests its power in a world, it's bound to it and will have difficulty leaving the system it is in.
 Shards can also trap each other in systems, though the precise mechanics of that are unknown.
+What is known, however, is that when a Shard is trapped or sealed within a space such as a planet or planetary system, it is their Physical and/or Cognitive Aspects which are trapped, not their Spiritual Aspect.
 They are capable of manifesting in multiple locations simultaneously, but not to the point of omnipresence.
 These are able to act independently from one another, while being product of the same mind.

 #### Communication